mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 .. index::
    single: interact; graphics

-What we will be discussion in this section is the creation of interactive "Applets" in the Sage notebook.
-These are done using the :obj:`@interact` decorator.
-A decorator is a just a fancy piece of python which allows for you to create new functions out of old in a quick and concise manner.
+In this section we will discuss the creation of interactive "applets" in the Sage notebook.
+These are done using the :obj:`@interact` decorator and are often called *interacts*.
+A decorator is a just a fancy piece of python which allows for you to create new functions out of old in a quick and concise fashion.
 You don't have to fully understand decorators to be able to follow this material but If you are interested you can read a very nice `blog post`_ about decorators by Bruce Eckel of `Thinking in Python`_ Fame.

 .. _blog post:  http://www.artima.com/weblogs/viewpost.jsp?thread=240808